Jagatsinghpur district: Climate and rainfall

 The climate is hot in summer and high humidity almost round the year and good annual rainfall is the main feature of this district.
 The average annual rainfall of the district is about 1514.6 mm.
 The maximum and minimum temperature is 38 degree C and 12 degree C respectively.
-About 80-83% of the annual rainfall occurs during the monsoon period.
+About 80–83% of the annual rainfall occurs during the monsoon period.
 The average rainy days are about 72 in the district.
 The rainfall is largely due to southwest monsoon.
 The district's rainfall is mainly erratic, uneven and long dry spell causes agricultural drought.
 The monthly relative humidity in the district varies from 62% in April–May to 83% in August.
 The RH reaches as high as 93% and often above 80% in monsoon period.

 Economy

 The economy of the Jagatsinghpur district is dependent on agriculture, the main occupation of bulk of the population.
 70 percent of the total population depends upon agriculture and agro–based productions.
 The key crops of the district are paddy, sugarcane, turmeric, cotton and jute.
 Processing, manufacturing, repairing and fisheries industries also contribute towards the economic development.
 Jagatsinghpur is a leading district of the state in terms of industrialization.
 It is having 120 secondary industries, 5 cottage industries, 603 nos. of Handloom industries, 9 large / medium scale industries and a few in the process of installation in the district.
 Paradip, a modern deep water port, was built here in the 1960s and has now become a hot business destination due to the large foreign direct investment.
-The port town of the district has already emerged as the one of the country's major investment hot spot by attracting investment in excess of the tune of 3.5 lakhs crores (US$68.84 billion) including the Rs 2,74,134 crore Petroleum Chemicals and Petrochemical Investment Region (PCPIR) which has spread over 284 km2 in the area.
+The port town of the district has already emerged as one of the country's major investment hot spot by attracting investment in excess of the tune of 3.5 lakhs crores (US$68.84 billion) including the Rs 2,74,134 crore Petroleum Chemicals and Petrochemical Investment Region (PCPIR) which has spread over 284 km2 in the area.
 IOC has already installed a 15 million tonnes per year refinery cum petrochemical complex at Paradip.
 Indian Railways has also taken up the Paradeep-Haridaspur 82 km broad gauge line to boost the infrastructure in the region.
 Up-gradation of NH-5(A) is also going on in a very fast rate.
 A new all green field road will also be built from Bhubaneswar to Paradip.

-The skilled and professional classes occupies prominent places adding stupendous economic strength for the growing viability when industrial rapacity had not culminated in the economic horizon of Odisha.
 Economically it is a self sufficient state gearing economic evolution of the nation.
 For the year 2017–18, a total of Rs.
 38720.87 lakhs is proposed for the district under central plan, centrally sponsored plan and State plan.
 62% of the plan outlays may come from State budget which includes State Plan and State Share of CSP including flagship programs like RKVY, MGNREGS, GGY, IAY etc. and the remaining, 38% will be available as Central Share [CS] of CSP and Central Plan [CP].